How insurance works

 The car you're looking to insure

 Large, powerful cars are usually more expensive to insure, because the cost to repair or replace them is higher.
-Low powered cars, or cars with safety features like autonomous emergency breaking (AEB), are often cheaper to insure because studies show that they're less likely to be involved in an accident.
+Low powered cars, or cars with safety features like autonomous emergency braking (AEB), are often cheaper to insure because studies show that they're less likely to be involved in an accident.

 The number of cars you insure on the same policy also has an effect on your price; we offer a discount when you buy multi car insurance.